ArturoAvelino/Clustering-images-by-resemblance/README.md

 `clusters_summary_classes.csv` is written automatically every time the pipeline runs.
-It contains one row per cluster with counts and percentages for each image class found in the dataset.
+It contains one row per cluster with counts and percentages for each image class found in the dataset..

 The class of each image is extracted from the last 4 characters of its filename stem (e.g. `A01-A_r5c4_obj_280286_class_4218.jpg` → class `4218`).